Crazyracing KartRider: Gameplay

 The game offers a variety of game modes, primarily based around collecting items or requiring the player to drift to gain boost items.

 Development and release

 The initial South Korean service started on June 1, 2004.
 Localized releases launched in Mainland China as PopKart (跑跑卡丁车) on March 18, 2006, and Taiwan (跑跑卡丁車) on January 4, 2007.

 A closed beta for an English release of KartRider began in America on May 1, 2007, and ended on May 31.
 The open beta began on October 2 and ended on March 19, 2008.
 All references to the game were subsequently removed from Nexon America's website without further statement.

 Later localizations, which are no longer serviced, were released in Thailand, Vietnam (as BoomSpeed), Russia, Indonesia, and Japan.

-The Taiwan release was shut down on January 31, 2023, followed by the South Korean service on March 31, despite noticeable backlash of players.
+The Taiwan release was shut down on January 31, 2023, followed by the South Korean service on March 31.
 This leaves the Chinese localization the only in operation.
+A relaunch of the South Korean service was announced on June 23, 2026.